-Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+W ould the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes

 - A. This project is not anticipated to generate substantial increase in emissions.
-The project would not generate significant greenhouse gas emissions or result in significant global climate change impacts, with the implementation of Mitigation Measure AIR-1, limiting vehicular idling times.
-There is a less than significant impact with mitigation incorporated. - B. There is no applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases.
+The project would not generate significant greenhouse gas emissions or result in significant global climate change impacts.
+There is a less than significant impact. - B. There is no applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases.
 Any increase in emissions would comply with regulations and limits established by the California Air Resources Board (CARB) and Amador Air District.
 Therefore there is no impact.